 How are snipers different from other soldiers, or from hunters, or target shooters?

 From a purely technical standpoint, a sniper is someone who is capable of extremely precise and accurate shooting; under adverse conditions, at long ranges, from concealment.
 Although historically, most sniper engagements occur at less than 300m; professional snipers prepare and train for ranges out to 1000m and more.

 The vast majority of hunters and recreational shooters would never take a kill shot beyond 300 yards; nor would they practice beyond that range.
 Also, most military services never practice beyond 300m for non-snipers (excepting the U.S. Marines who practice out to 400m).

-A "serious shooter" (I am one for example) of credible skill but not necessarily a full time professional or advanced level competitor, MAY, with the right rifle and good conditions; be able to make hits consistently at 600 yards.
+A "serious shooter" (I am one for example, and in fact I'm a hobbyist/regional competitor in 1000m precision rifle shooting) of credible skill but not necessarily a full time professional or advanced level competitor, MAY, with the right rifle and good conditions; be able to make hits consistently at 600m

 Serious benchrest, highpower, DCM, and service rifle competitors (and there are about 20,000 of them in the U.S.; almost all civilians, almost none cops, snipers, or ex snipers) can; with relatively field practical, but still highly specialized, expensive, and incredibly precise rifles; make hits consistently at 800m.
 Some exceptional shooters, with exceptional quality rifles can make hits consistently out to 1200m.

 Ok, so what is "precise and accurate shooting"?